sophiegle/aws-testing-framework/README.md

-    And I have a Lambda function named "test-processor" And I have a Step Function named "test-pipeline" When I upload a file "test-data.json" with content "test-content" to the S3 bucket Then the Lambda function should be invoked
+    And I have a Lambda function named "test-processor" And I have a Step Function named "test-pipeline" When I upload a file "test-data.json" with content "test-content" to the S3 bucket Then the S3 bucket should contain the file "test-data.json" And the Lambda function should be invoked
     And the Step Function should be executed
-    And I should be able to trace the file "test-data.json" through the entire pipeline
 ```

 ### 3. Configure Cucumber